 If you’re not running the instance manager already, you can start it from the Synchroniser.
 You will then be asked to create instances of the emulator that can be run simultaneously.
 For ease of use, you can just copy your main application several times and expedite the entire process.
 Depending on your PC, you can run 2, 4, or more instances at the same time.
 Now, click Synchroniser again on your main instance and a window will pop-up asking you which of the running instances of BlueStacks you’d like to imitate.

-Instead of having to go from window to window to repeat the same operations, you’ve basically turned yourself into an orchestra conductor.
+Instead of having to go from window to window to repeat the same operations, you’ve basically turned yourself into an orchestra conductor(Hint: You don’t have to be an active conductor either, use the Macro feature we talked about above here).
 Everyone else is following your lead to the dot.
 It’s almost beautiful in its simplicity, although, we assure you, the programming behind this nifty little feature is anything but easy.

 And it’s not just gacha games that can be made easier this way.
 The Multi-Instance Sync feature can also be used with other genres.
 For example, in World War Rising and in Game of Kings, you can significantly enhance your main bases’ productivity with the help of several farming accounts.